particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Debugger page 2025-09-23

+Updated the [Particle Debugger](/reference/datasheets/accessories/debugger/) to indicate that it is deprecated.

 ### SOS updates 2025-09-05

 Added additional documentation for exit and secure fault to the [red blink SOS guide](/troubleshooting/led/#red-blink-sos).